-The title of the European Capital of Culture will be issued in 1985.
-Every year, there are two European Capital of Culture in Europe.
-In 2011, the European Capital of Culture was Tallinn.
+The title of the European Capital of Culture was first awarded in 1985.
+Every year, there are two European Capitals of Culture, and in 2011, the European Capital of Culture was Tallinn.

 All cities selected as European Capitals of Culture in recent years have been challenging cities that have mapped out specific bottlenecks that require clear and measurable solutions.